 McGrath Library is a vital resource unit supporting Hilbert College's academic programs.
-Five full-time librarians staff the spacious two-story facility.
+Librarians staff the spacious two-story facility.
 Its book collection is in excess of forty-two thousand print volumes with nearly four thousand electronic books.
 The Library subscribes to 350 scholarly journals, professional and popular magazines, and newspapers.
 Adding great strength and breadth to these print holdings are over twelve thousand full-text periodicals, which are available electronically through subscription databases.
-Other nonprint materials include an extensive video collection as well as audio, CD-ROM, and microform items.
+Other non-print materials include an extensive video collection as well as audio, CD-ROM, and microform items.

-Through membership in the Western New York Library Resources Council, McGrath Library participates in a variety of cooperative initiatives including interlibrary loan, the area's virtual union catalog, purchasing, and continuing professional education.
+Through membership in the Western New York Library Resources Council,

+McGrath Library participates in a variety of cooperative initiatives including interlibrary loan, the area's virtual union catalog, purchasing, and continuing professional education.

 The Campus Center, located directly behind Franciscan Hall, is the hub of the social activities on the Hilbert Campus.
 The lower level of the Center houses the Campus Bookstore, the offices of Student Government Association and Director of Student Activities.
 The lower level also has a student lounge/recreation area where students can go to relax, play pool or table tennis, or watch TV.
-On the upper level of the Campus Center, the main Dining Hall, and counseling office can be found.
+On the upper level of the Campus Center, the main Dining Hall can be found.

 St. Joseph Hall is a co-educational residential facility.
 It is a two-story structure with a maximum capacity of 112 residents.
 Each of the four wings has its own laundry facility.
 A private bathroom adjoins every two-rooms.
 Each room is equipped with basic cable, internet access, two phone jacks (for easy phone installation), beds, desks and closets.
 Recreational lounges are located on each of the floors.
 The lounges provide various recreational equipment, a microwave, and on the first floor lounge there are six computers with Internet capability and a printer.
 St. Joseph is also home to the Cappuccino Family Wellness Center which provides on-campus clinic support, including physicals, first aid and wellness programming.
 The center is being staffed and managed by a nurse practitioner and medical assistant from Catholic Health in Buffalo.
+The Couseling Office can also be found in St. Joseph Hall.

-The Hilbert College Apartments (Ruffino House, Sister Katherine House, St. Agnes House, Leo House) are state-of-the-art apartment buildings with a capacity of seventeen students per building.
-Each building contains four single-sex apartments which can house four or five students in single bedrooms.
-Each apartment also contains two bathrooms, a living room, kitchen, air conditioning, ample storage space, and is fully furnished.
+The Hilbert College Apartments (Ruffino House, Sister Katherine also contains two bathrooms, a living room, kitchen, air conditioning, ample storage space, and is fully furnished.
 Rooms are equipped with basic cable, phone jacks, and internet access.
 Each building also contains laundry facilities.